kaboc/pot/packages/pottery/README.md

 ## Caveats

-### Make sure not to specify a factory that returns a wrong type.
+### Make sure to specify a factory that returns a correct type.

-The `pots` argument is not type-safe.
+The `pots` argument is not type-safe as it uses a generic Map.

 ```dart
 final counterNotifierPot = Pot.pending<CounterNotifier>();